-On September 21st, the IEA Bioenergy Task 32 organises a workshop aiming at describing consequences of installing carbon capture technology at biomass and waste combustion units.
+On September 21st, the IEA Bioenergy Task 32 organised a workshop aiming at describing consequences of installing carbon capture technology at biomass and waste combustion units.
 Ea Energy Analyses is the Danish representative in Task 32 (read about this work here).

 Bioenergy combined with carbon capture and utilisation or storage, also known as BECCUS, is a concept that has been discussed in climate change mitigation research for quite some time.
 During the last five years the implementation has become the subject of serious consideration within governments and private actors.